-- 4. We are very supportive of the development of a comprehensive global baseline of highquality sustainability disclosure standards to meet investors' information needs.
-Moreover, we believe that the IFRS Foundation is the right body to develop such standards. - 5.
-We welcome the publication of the Exposure Draft on general requirements for disclosure of sustainability-related financial information and the related Exposure Draft on climate-related disclosures.
+- 5. We are very supportive of the development of a comprehensive global baseline of highquality sustainability disclosure standards to meet investors' information needs.
+Moreover, we believe that the IFRS Foundation is the right body to develop such standards. - 6.
+We welcome the publication of the exposure draft on General Requirements for Disclosure of Sustainability-related Financial Information and the related exposure draft on Climate-related Disclosures.
 Good progress has been made in a short time.
-The Board are to be applauded for successfully bringing together components of the frameworks and standards of a wide range of international sustainability bodies into a coherent set of proposals. - 6.
+The Board are to be applauded for successfully bringing together components of the frameworks and standards of a wide range of international sustainability bodies into a coherent set of proposals. - 7.
 We welcome the approach of building on the work of existing investor-focused initiatives.
-It is helpful that the proposals are closely aligned with the Task Force on Climate-Related Disclosures (TCFD) recommendations and that the core content is structured around the familiar pillars of governance, strategy, risk management, and metrics and targets. - 7.
+It is helpful that the proposals are closely aligned with the Task Force on Climate-related Financial Disclosures (TCFD) recommendations and that the core content is structured around the familiar pillars of governance, strategy, risk management, and metrics and targets. - 8.
 We are also supportive of the requirement to disclose material information about significant sustainability-related risks and opportunities that is useful in assessing enterprise value.
-This link between the proposed disclosures and enterprise value is important as it creates a clear investor focus. - 8.
-We understand that the Board's intention is that an entity's impacts on society and the environment should be disclosed to the extent that such information influences users'

-assessment of enterprise value but this isn't clearly stated.
-We believe that the final Standard should clearly acknowledge the link between such impacts and enterprise value.
-Disclosure of such impacts should be explicitly required where they have the potential to affect enterprise value.

-9. Overall, we broadly support the Board's objectives and agree that the final Standard should be published on a timely basis.
+This link between the proposed disclosures and enterprise value is important as it creates a clear investor focus. - 9.
+We understand that the Board's intention is that an entity's impacts on society and the environment should be disclosed to the extent that such information influences users' assessments of enterprise value, but this isn't clearly stated.
+We believe that the final standard should clearly acknowledge the link between such impacts and enterprise value.
+Disclosure of such impacts should be explicitly required where they have the potential to affect enterprise value. - 10.
+Overall, we broadly support the Board's objectives and agree that the final standard should be published on a timely basis.
 There are, however, areas where we believe some refinement is needed if the Board is to achieve its aim of creating a high quality, global sustainability reporting framework.
-We have included suggested improvements below and in the detailed responses to the individual questions that follow.
+We have included suggested improvements that we consider to be 'mission critical' to the success of the proposals below, with more detailed points included in the responses to the individual questions that follow.